TzuHuanTai/RaspberryPi_WebRTC/README.md

 * If use signalr as signaling.
     ```bash
-    ./pi_webrtc --device=/dev/video0 --fps=30 --width=1280 --height=720 --v4l2_format=mjpeg --signaling_url=http://localhost:6080/SignalingServer --enable_v4l2_dma
+    ./pi_webrtc --device=/dev/video0 --fps=30 --width=1280 --height=720 --v4l2_format=mjpeg --signaling_url=http://localhost:6080/SignalingServer --hw_accel
     ```
 * If use mosquitto mqtt as signaling.
     ```bash
-    ./pi_webrtc --device=/dev/video0 --fps=30 --width=1280 --height=720 --v4l2_format=mjpeg --mqtt_host=127.0.0.1 --mqtt_port=1883 --mqtt_username=<username> --mqtt_password=<password>  --enable_v4l2_dma
+    ./pi_webrtc --device=/dev/video0 --fps=30 --width=1280 --height=720 --v4l2_format=mjpeg --mqtt_host=127.0.0.1 --mqtt_port=1883 --mqtt_username=<username> --mqtt_password=<password>  --hw_accel
     ```
 * `./pi_webrtc -h` to list all available args.
-* `--enable_v4l2_dma` only apply to `--v4l2_format=h264` source stream.
-The `VP8`, `VP9` are available only if the flag not be assigned, and frames will be decoded/scaled by software, the buffer will be copied between HW encoder and user space.
+* The `VP8`, `VP9` are available only if the source format is `mjpeg` or `i420` not be assigned, and frames will be decoded/scaled by software, the buffer will be copied between HW encoder and user space.
 * If the `--record_path` is assigned, the background recorder will start immediately after running the program.
 But the performance of Pi 3B is limited, if the `--v4l2_format=mjpeg` source resolution is above 640x368@15fps the HW codec will be unstable, stuck, or even crash.
-However, it can record smoothly at 960x480@30fps when the `--v4l2_format=h264` and `--enable_v4l2_dma` flags are applied, even with two clients watching p2p streams simultaneously.
+However, it can record smoothly at 960x480@30fps when the `--v4l2_format=h264` and `--hw_accel` flags are applied, even with two clients watching p2p streams simultaneously.
 Since the h264 source directly records into mp4 files without going through the decode/encode process.

 ## Run as Linux Service
 Set `pi_webrtc` to run as a daemon.